Skip to product information

 Pugin Gothic Tapestry - Red & Gold - Watts & Co. (international)

-Pugin Gothic Tapestry - Red & Gold
+Pugin Gothic Tapestry

 Desgined by Augustus Pugin, this regal fabric features a prominent pomegranate and thistle motif.
 The pomegranate has traditionally represented fruitfulness, eternal life, Christ's Passion and resurrection.
 The thistle is linked to Christ's crucifixion through the spiky nature of the plant.
 We can see influences of the design in 15th-century textiles currently in The Met collection.